Brazil watchdog names Takata, Autoliv in price-fixing probe

-SAO PAULO, July 7 (Reuters) - Brazil’s antitrust watchdog has opened an investigation into a suspected cartel involving local units of Japanese auto parts maker Takata Corp and Swedish-American rival Autoliv Inc, citing potential price collusion in safety belts, airbags and steering wheels.
+SAO PAULO (Reuters) - Brazil’s antitrust watchdog has opened an investigation into a suspected cartel involving local units of Japanese auto parts maker Takata Corp and Swedish-American rival Autoliv Inc, citing potential price collusion in safety belts, airbags and steering wheels.

 Cade, as the regulator is known, said late Monday that evidence has been found of anti-competitive practices between the companies, including sharing manufacturing and financial information in order to better divide the market.